 Ultraviolet (UV) light is a component of the electromagnetic spectrum that falls in the region between visible light and X-Rays.
 This invisible radiation includes the wavelength range of 100 nm to 400 nm.
 UV light can be further subdivided and categorized into four separate regions:

-- 100 nm to 200 nm: Far UV or vacuum UV (these wavelengths only propagate in a vacuum)
+- 100 nm to 200 nm: Far UV or vacuum UV (only propagate in a vacuum)

 - 200 nm to 280 nm: UVC – useful for disinfection and sensing